2021 Dates & Tuition

 Option 1: This option is the one we highly recommend!
 In Option 1, your camper participates in all intersession activities, including sports, STEM projects, etc. Your camper will receive the same level of supervision that they receive throughout the session from our caring and warm counselors.
 If you choose this option you must register for the Intersession.

-*Please note that in 2021, Option 2 may not be possible due to health standards as a result of COVID-19 safety protocols.
-We will keep all families who are enrolled in multiple sessions informed about changes or updates to this policy as we get closer to the summer.
-If Option 2 is not available, all campers attending multiple sessions will need to enroll in the appropriate Intersession.
+*Please note that in 2021, Option 2 is not possible due to health standards as a result of COVID-19 safety protocols.
+All campers attending multiple sessions will need to enroll in the appropriate Intersession.

 We will remain nimble and responsive to ever-evolving local standards and protocols.
 If camp is unable or elects not to open camp due to government regulations or if camp chooses not to open at its own discretion, you will receive a full refund, including the deposit, without penalty.
 If camp is required to make a change to a camper session prior to summer, families will be notified in writing.
 Camp will provide an opportunity at that time for families to cancel their registration without penalty (including the return of any deposit).